 |CTSC 5600: Statistics in Clinical and Translational Research

 - Grand Rounds.
-CCaTS Grand Rounds are held on Fridays from noon to 1 p.m.
+CCaTS Grand Rounds are held on the first and third Fridays of every month from noon to 1 p.m, Central time.

 - Other specialty meetings.
-As identified by the scholars' mentors.
+These are identified by the scholars' mentors.

-- Scholar Forum: End of grant year 1.
+- K-STaRS: End of grant year 1.
 During the first year of the appointment, new KL2 scholars present their progress to the current KL2 scholars.

 - CCaTS Scientific Review Committee: Middle of grant year 2.
 During the second year of the appointment, KL2 scholars present their progress to CCaTS Scientific Review Committee members.
 Mentors are encouraged to attend.
 After the presentation, scholars are provided with written feedback regarding their progress and plans for the next year.